ovgu-nit/deception/pages/project.md

 ---
-title: Deception
+title: Deception Detection
-description: "Lorem ipsum dolor sit amet, consetetur sadipscing elitr, sed diam nonumy eirmod tempor invidunt ut labore et dolore magna aliquyam erat"
+description: "This project is about automatic deception detection in video call situations, based on video and audio cues."
-background: /assets/theme/images/header-img.jpg
+background: /assets/theme/images/layout1_overview.png
 permalink: /project/
 ---